 Get Out of the City

 Saturday in Israel gives you an excellent opportunity to see more of the country, but bear in mind that there’s no public transport on this day.
 This makes it a great day to take a guided day trip to one of Israel’s breathtaking nature and historical spots.
 Tailor your day depending on your interests with any of these tours of Israel’s beautiful landmarks that depart from Tel Aviv.

 We recommend visiting Masada and the Dead Sea this weekend.
 On Shabbat, the sites will be quieter, giving you more time to take in the breathtaking scenery.
-There are different tour options based on which itinerary works for you – and how early you wish to get up in the morning – but each trip picks you up and drops you off in a centralized location in Tel Aviv.
+There are different tour options based on which exeperience works best for your Israel itinerary – and how early you wish to get up in the morning – but each trip picks you up and drops you off in a centralized location in Tel Aviv.

 Go Off the Beaten Path

 Tel Aviv weekends are for slowing down, but if you’re looking to make every day of your vacation stand out, why not do something completely different?
 Become the envy of your Instagram followers, be spontaneous, and take a special adventure to Jordan for the weekend!
 In just a few hours you can be at the seventh wonder of the world, the lost city of Petra.
 You can also stay overnight to experience the famous Wadi Rum desert, also known as the Valley of the Moon.
 With pick up & drop off available every day from Tel Aviv, you’ll be back in time for Sunday brunch.
 Check out all available options for Petra and Jordan tours this weekend.

 In addition to fun tours, every week in Israel there are new cultural events, festivals, and interesting happenings.
 A great way to keep your Israel itinerary full of fun experiences is to check out what’s going on in Israel this October and future months to find what activities best suit you.